 Advantages of AWS for machine learning

 There are many benefits to using AWS for machine learning needs.
-AWS is cost-effective, with API integrations and support for TensorFlow, Caffe2, and Apache MXNet.
+AWS is cost-effective, with API integrations and support for TensorFlow (a very popular open source library among data scientists), Caffe2, and Apache MXNet.
 With AWS, you only pay for what you use and most organizations are billed an hourly rate for the compute time and then for the number of predictions generated.
 There’s also an AWS Free Tier, which provides access to various machine learning resources for a limited time (usually up to a year).

 Although Amazon ML is an easy solution for companies already within the AWS ecosystem because of its interoperability, it does have more limited offerings than players like Microsoft and targets software developers instead of corporate data scientists.